 Babies who are worn in a baby carrier are also able to see everything their parents see, hear and say and become more involved in your everyday life, adds Emily.
 “Having your baby close also allows you to respond to their cues quickly and easily.
 All of this can help to develop your baby’s cognitive and social skills and improve their overall wellbeing.”

 Forward-facing or inward-facing baby carrier – which is best?

 “For the first several months, your baby will be more than content with being carried facing inward towards you.
-From a developmental point of view, the baby’s primary tasks are related initially to adaptation to life outside the womb.
-So it certainly does not need excessive stimulation of facing forwards,” says Emily.
+From a developmental point of view, the baby’s primary tasks are related initially to adaptation to life outside the womb, so your baby does not need excessive stimulation of facing forwards,” explains Emily.

-“At around 2-3 months, the baby’s main interest will be the human face.
+“At around two to three months, the baby’s main interest will be the human face.
 So the inward-facing position is ideal for this.
 This is because they will have a clear view of the caregiver’s hopefully exciting and stimulating face.
-The baby can also observe the caregiver’s face when she/he is communicating with others, providing the baby with learning experiences.
+The baby can also observe the caregiver’s face when she/he is communicating with others, providing the baby with learning experiences.”

 1. Best baby carrier overall: Cybex Yema

 A stylish hybrid carrier that’s adjustable, super comfortable, and not at all bulky